trychlos/pwix-ui-layout/README.md

 ## Configuration

-The package may be configured by calling at initialization time the `pwiLayout.configure()` function with an object containing the keys to be be configured.
+The package may be configured by calling at initialization time the `uiLayout.configure()` function with an object containing the keys to be be configured.

 Note that this object